suna-aquatope/AoZoraBlog/README.md

 # AoZoraBlog
-This is css for my blog
+This is css & javascript for my blog